byAbaddon/Phaser_Game_CheekyFlay_for_phone/README.md

 ## Playing the game
 A fun arcade game.
-The goal is, try to collect more fruits on level by time.
+The goal is to try to collect more fruits and coins in a certain time, from which different points are earned.
+Four levels that repeat themselves but increasing in difficulty and speed.
+Various fun music and effects.
 ```diff
 !
 P.S.
 @@ Simple player controls.
 Just double tap to jump. @@